 - 1 cup sweet chili sauce

-Prep: Cut each chicken breast diagonally into 4 or 5 strips, trimming excess fat as you cut.
+- Cut each chicken breast diagonally into 4 or 5 strips, trimming excess fat as you cut.
 Get out three bowls.
 In the first bowl combine the flour and salt.
 In the second bowl, combine the eggs and coconut milk, and whisk together until well combined.
 In the third bowl, stir together the panko bread crumbs and shredded coconut.

-Dredge: First, coat each chicken strip in the flour and salt mixture.
+- Coat each chicken strip in the flour and salt mixture.
 Then dip each into the egg/coconut milk mixture and finally coat each strip in panko and shredded coconut.

-Fry: Pour vegetable oil in a heavy skillet and heat over medium-high heat for a couple minutes, until surface of the oil starts to ripple.
+- Pour vegetable oil in a heavy skillet and heat over medium-high heat for a couple minutes, until surface of the oil starts to ripple.
 Place 3 or 4 strips of chicken into the pan, making sure there is space between each piece.
-Don’t overcrowd.
+Don't overcrowd.
 Fry the strips for 2-3 minutes on each side or until they are golden brown and crispy.
 Place them on a plate with paper towel to drain and continue to fry more chicken until all is cooked.

-Serve: I served this chicken once with sweet chili sauce and roasted potatoes, and another day with honey mustard sauce and rice.
+- I served this chicken once with sweet chili sauce and roasted potatoes, and another day with honey mustard sauce and rice.
 It was great both ways.